alaahadid/Managed-UI/README.md

 ## Introduction
 ManagedUI (Managed User Interface) is a .net framework library written in C#, can be considered as a getting-started library for creating a very advanced C# desktop applications.

-If a project needed to be like this:

-- Editible and dynamic menu items and toolbars.
-Can give end-user options to edit main menu, toolbars, theme and shortcuts (hotkeys)
-- Editible and dynamic tabs (control windows in the main window).
-Also you can give the end-user option to edit the tabs layout easily.
-- Dynamic built-in settings engine.
-Allows end-user to manage your application easy, easy to create setting pages as well.
-- Add-ons support, the project uses MEF (see here), use services instead of just add-reference style.
-- Uses commands and command combinations instead of just calling methods and creating instances.
-- Multilingual interface support built in.
-You can make your project multilingual or simply single language.
-- An engine that can be used more than once to create more applications.
-- Easy to deal with and coding.

 You can consider ManagedUI as a .net framework desktop applications engine, you just add the library in your project, implement few stuff and your project is ready to go in minutes !!

 Yes, in minutes, no kidding, you don't have to deal with windows forms designers anymore (you just use it when designing controls).